 In 2015 contemporary Ukrainian Catholic iconographer Lyuba Yatskiv secured a major commission to decorate the interior of the newly built Church of Sophia, Wisdom of God, on the campus of Ukrainian Catholic University in Lviv.
 Her design for the apse (the semicircular recess behind the church’s main altar), reproduced above, shows Wisdom as a winged bishop holding a cross-shaped crozier in her left hand while raising her right hand in a gesture of blessing.
 At her table are the wine and bread of the Eucharist, which she invites all to come and partake of.
 The chi-rho monogram above her, with an alpha and omega on either side, is a reference to Christ, while the seven pillars bear symbols of the seven gifts of the Holy Spirit, and the bright star of the Father sheds light from above.
 Below Wisdom, there blossoms the tree of life in the Garden of Eden, with its four rivers flowing, and flanking her are personifications of the seven virtues.

 To learn more about the project, including design proposals from other artists, click here.

 This post belongs to the weekly series Artful Devotion.
 If you can’t view the music player in your email or RSS reader, try opening the post in your browser.

-To view all the Revised Common Lectionary scripture readings for the Thirteenth Sunday of Ordinary Time, cycle B, click here.
+To view all the Revised Common Lectionary scripture readings for Proper 15, cycle B, click here.